Table of Contents

-In this section we will do an HSRP configuration to understand the issue better.
-To do this wewill use the below topology.
+In this section we will do an HSRP Cisco Configuration to understand the issue better.
+To do this we will use the below HSRP topology.
 At the end of this article, you will find the GNS3 configuration lab of this lesson.

-Before the HSRP configuration, we must prepare our topology.
-WE will change the router names and we will assigned the ip addresses of the router interfaces.
+Before the HSRP (Hot Standby Router Protocol) configuration, we must prepare our topology.
+We will change the router names and we will assigned the ip addresses of the router interfaces.

 For the left side of the topology, we will use 10.10.10.0 network and for the right side, we will use 10.10.20.0 network.
 All the interfaces connected to the layer 2 swicth will be assigned with the ip addresses related to its connected port.
 For example the fa0/0 interface of the Site1 router will be assigned the ip address 10.10.10.1 and the GW1’s and GW2’s fa0/0 ip addresses will be 10.10.10.2 and 10.10.10.3 orderly.

 After interface configuration, we will configure a static route on each Site1 and Site2.
 In this static route we will use two virtual ip addresses that we will explain in this article.
 This virtual addresses will be 10.10.10.10 and 10.10.20.20.